-Since I was a kid, I have been interested in flying and was really inspired by Richard Bach’s book–Illusions.
+I have been interested in flying since I was young and was latery inspired by Richard Bach’s book–Illusions.
 I imagined landing in a remote field, taking people for rides, and flying into a beautiful sunset.
 I was inspired by the freedom, the adventure, and the beauty.

-In 2006, I got serious about flying and bought a Spezio Tuholer–the experimental aircraft shown above.
+In 2006, I took on the project to buy an antique aircraft and start taking people for rides.
+I bought a Spezio Tuholer–the experimental aircraft shown above.
 Open-cockpit, two seater… perfect for the barnstorming that I dreamed of.
 I had no idea how hard a journey it would be.

 First, I couldn’t find an instructor who would teach me in the Spezio.
 It was a tail-dragger (tailwheel in the back, rather than nosewheel in the front), communication between the cockpits was tough because of the windnoise, and most people couldn’t fly the Spezio.
 When I finally found an instructor, he didn’t fit in the front cockpit because I was designed for much smaller people–way back when!

 So, I ended learning in a Citabria.
 I found an aerobatic instructor and we learned a lot together–off-field landings, emergency procedures, etc. Because my instructor was aerobatic, he’d put the aircraft in all sorts of extreme and unusual attitudes, and then say, “Ok, jason, you got the controls” and I’d have to get us out of this.
 We even did unusual attitudes when I could only look at the instruments.
 Imagine, opening your eyes, looking at 3 instruments trying to figure out what’s happening.
 Airspeed 150 knots (which is fast), altitude dropping quickly, turn indicator all the way to the left… ok, I’m in a spin to the left diving to the ground… throttle to neutral, left foot on the pedal to stop the spin, gently pull up.